 Keep reading to learn a little about the eight herbs which make up the eight herb essiac formula.
 You'll learn about their beneficial properties and also their customary uses.

+Kelp.
 Kelp is a sea vegetable that is a concentrated source of minerals, including: iodine, potassium, magnesium, calcium, and iron.
 Kelp as a source of iodine assists in making the thyroid hormones, which are necessary for maintaining normal metabolism in all cells of the body.
 This increases energy levels and helps make it easier to maintain a healthy body weight.
-Kelp is the most nutrient-dense of all the essiac tea ingredients-- and it isn't found in four herb formulas.
+Kelp is the most nutrient-dense of all the essiac tea ingredients - and it isn't found in four herb formulas.

-Red clover is a source of many valuable nutrients, including: calcium, chromium, magnesium, niacin, phosphorus, potassium, thiamine, and vitamin C. Red clover is also one of the richest sources of isoflavones (water-soluble chemicals that act like estrogens and are found in many plants).
+Red Clover.
+Red clover is a source of many valuable nutrients, including: calcium, chromium, magnesium, niacin, phosphorus, potassium, thiamine, and vitamin C. Red clover is also one of the richest sources of isoflavones.
 The isoflavones found in red clover have been studied for their effectiveness in treating some forms of cancer.
 It is thought that the isoflavones prevent the proliferation of cancer cells and that they may even destroy cancer cells.

 Sheep Sorrel (including the root).
-Sheep sorrel is a rich source of oxalic acid, sodium, potassium, iron, manganese, phosphorous, beta carotene, and vitamin C. This essiac tea ingredient is a mild diuretic, mild antiseptic, and a mild laxative.
+Sheep sorrel is a rich source of potassium, iron, manganese, phosphorous, beta carotene, and vitamin C. This essiac tea ingredient is a mild diuretic, mild antiseptic, and a mild laxative.
 Our blend contains the sheep sorrel root.

+Slippery Elm Bark.
 Slippery elm bark has been used as a poultice for cuts and bruises, and also for aching joints due to gout or other causes.
-Besides being an essiac tea ingredient, this herb is also used to alleviate sore throats.
+Besides being an essiac tea ingredient, this herb is also used on it's own to alleviate sore throats.
 Slippery elm bark is found in many lozenges that claim to soothe throat irritation.
 Since a sore throat and a cough are often linked, slippery elm bark has also been used in cough remedies.
 It also regulates the elimination process of digestion, easing both constipation and diarrhea.

-High in Vitamin C, watercress is used as a general tonic, and its bitter taste is thought to regulate the appetite and improve digestion.
+Watercress.
+Rich in Vitamin C, watercress is used as a general tonic, and its bitter taste is thought to regulate the appetite and improve digestion.
 It can be used to alleviate nervous conditions, constipation, and liver disorders.
 Watercress is a popular cough and bronchitis remedy.
 It contains a remarkable substance called rhein, which appears to inhibit the growth of pathogenic bacteria in the intestines.
-It is believed that rhein is also effective against Candida albicans (yeast infection), fever and inflammation, and pain.
+It is believed that rhein is also effective against Candida albicans (yeast infection), fever, inflammation, and pain.
 Watercress has a slighly bitter taste.
 If your essiac doesn't taste slightly bitter, it's a tip off that it's not real essiac!
 You can mask the taste with some stevia or all natural fruit/vegetable juice if you like.

-Disclaimer: Essiac is not FDA tested and has not been FDA approved as a treatment or cure for any health problem, including cancer.
+Disclaimer: Essiac is not FDA tested and has not been FDA approved as a treatment or cure for any health problem.
 We do not represent it as such on this site.
-You must determine whether essiac is a treatment method you should pursue.
-We have provided accounts and descriptions that represent the opinions of a variety of experts in the alternative treatment world as well as actual users of essiac.
-We believe that our formula is comprised of the most effective essiac tea ingredients in the world, and that our essiac tea ingredients are of the highest quality.
+You must determine whether essiac is a product you should pursue.
+We have provided accounts and descriptions that represent the opinions of a variety of experts as well as actual users of essiac.
+We believe that our formula is the best that money can buy.
 However, we do not endorse anything on this site as medical fact.